pulp/pulp/docs/overview/from-pulp-2.rst

 ********************

 CLI users may not have been aware of Importer objects because they were embedded into CLI commands with repositories.
-In Pulp 3, this object is now called : term:`remote`.
+In Pulp 3, this object is now called :term:`remote`.
 The scope of this object has been reduced to interactions with a single external source.
 They are no longer scoped to a repository.